solana-labs/solana/book/src/proposals/abi-management.md

 # Requirements and objectives

 - Unintended ABI changes can be detected as CI failures mechanically.
-- Newer impl must be able to process oldest data (since genesis) once we go mainnet.
-(This is in stark contrast with regard to conventional software;
+- Newer implementation must be able to process oldest data (since genesis) once we go mainnet.:
-  A decade-old SSL 3.0 doesn't work anymore, but the genesis block of Bitcoin is still replayable today):
   - Deserialization stability: Newer implementation (like system programs) processes past object(transactions) exactly in the identical way when replaying the ledger.